-Exploring the Diversity of Touch Panel Technologies and their Applications
+Exploring the Diversity of Touch Panel Technologies

 Touch displays may be found in a variety of places, from our cellphones to grocery store self-service kiosks.
 It should come as no surprise that touchscreens come in a variety of shapes and sizes, given their numerous applications.
 Each has its own set of benefits and drawbacks, as well as being better suited to certain jobs.
 Touch panels, often known as touchscreens or touch monitors, are devices that allow users to manage computers by touching them directly.
 A user’s touch is sensed and translated into an instructive command that translates into visual function, thanks to internal sensors.
 When it comes to the technical side of things, touch panels are not as simple as they appear.
 Depending on their intrinsic designs, they can perceive and react to touch in a variety of ways.
 As a result, Resistive, Optical Imaging, Projected Capacitive, and Infrared touch panels are the most common you are likely to encounter.
 The tech you are likely most familiar with is capacitive touch, which is the type of touch panel used commonly on smart phones, tablets and now many laptop computers.